Civic Garden Center Grounds

 The Civic Garden Center was founded in 1942 as a resource for gardeners in the region, specifically related to the Victory Garden movement.
-Horticulture plays a key role in all we do, from the horticulture helpline staffed by volunteer experts to the regionally renowned annual Plant Sale each May.
+Horticulture plays a key role in all we do, from numerous educational opportunities to the regionally renowned annual Plant Sale each May.
 The grounds of the Civic Garden Center and the Hauck Botanic Garden are likewise a space for education, whether it be found in the herb or vegetable gardens, the diverse shade and sun plantings, and the growing palette of native options interspersed among the heritage collection of ornamentals and exotics accrued by Mr. Hauck.
 Our horticulture program has only grown richer with a focus on stormwater collection in rain gardens and an extensive bioswale, as well as green roofs planted with ornamentals, edibles, and native prairie species.

 An extensive series of lectures, presentations, and classes disperse information throughout the year, as well as opportunities for tours and field trips on the grounds.
-Of course, education goes both ways, and the horticultural mission of the CGC is richer from the knowledge of its volunteers such as the Dirt Crew and Helpline staffers, its student interns, and the tireless work of library volunteers to maintain and grow our library.
+Of course, education goes both ways, and the horticultural mission of the CGC is richer from the knowledge of its volunteers such as the Dirt Crew, its student interns, and the tireless work of library volunteers to maintain and grow our library.

 For every gardener, there is an opportunity to learn and share knowledge at the CGC, and the grounds and resources are always available to fulfill the original passions of Mr. Hauck and the mission set forward at the founding of the Civic Garden Center in 1942.
 Check out our volunteer, library, and education tabs to find your place at the CGC

 Looking for a gardening related program for your class?
 Check out what we have to offer and get in touch with one of our education team to learn more and register.